kubecost/disk-autoscaler/README.md

 ### Scaling Up

 When scaling up, Disk Auto-Scaler increases the size of a given PVC.
 If the backing storage class for the PVC has `AllowVolumeExpansion` set to `true`, the claim will be modified with the new value.
 This allows the volume to be dynamically expanded when needed.
-If `AllowVolumeExpansion` is not set to `true`, the Pod copy method explain in [Scaling Down](#scaling-down) will be used instead.
+If `AllowVolumeExpansion` is not set to `true`, the Pod copy method explained in [Scaling Down](#scaling-down) will be used instead.

 ### Scaling Down